MobinNesari81/Famous-Cipher-Algorithms/docs/Shift.md

 ## Limitations
 The shift cipher is a very simple encryption technique and has some limitations.
 For example, it can be easily broken by brute force or frequency analysis attacks.
 Additionally, the shift value is a weak key that can be easily guessed or discovered through trial and error.
 Therefore, the shift cipher is not recommended for secure communication, but can be useful for basic encryption needs or educational purposes.

-## License
-This repository is under the MIT license.